-header is a pointer to the 8 bytes of decoded header data (remember that header[8] array you created with the ofdmflexframegen object?).
+\header is a pointer to the 8 bytes of decoded header data (remember that header[8] array you created with the ofdmflexframegen object?).
 This pointer is not static and cannot be used after returning from the callback function.
 This means that it needs to be copied locally before returning in order for you to retain the data.

-6a basic description of how callback functions work is given in the basic framing tutorial in §6.4.
+&lt;sup>6a basic description of how callback functions work is given in the basic framing tutorial in §6.4.

-- header_valid is simply a flag to indicate if the header passed its cyclic redundancy check ("0" means invalid, "1" means valid).
-If the check fails then the header data have been corrupted beyond the point that internal error correction can recover; in this situation the payload cannot be recovered. - payload is a pointer to the decoded payload data.
+- \header\valid is simply a flag to indicate if the header passed its cyclic redundancy check ("0" means invalid, "1" means valid).
+If the check fails then the header data have been corrupted beyond the point that internal error correction can recover; in this situation the payload cannot be recovered. - \payload is a pointer to the decoded payload data.
 Like the header, this pointer is not static and cannot be used after returning from the callback function.
 Again, this means that it needs to be copied locally for you to retain the data.
-When the header cannot be decoded (header_valid == 0) this value is set to NULL. - payload_len is the length (number of bytes) of the payload array.
-When the header cannot be decoded (header_valid == 0) this value is set to 0. - payload_valid is simply a flag to indicate if the payload passed its cyclic redundancy check ("0" means invalid, "1" means valid).
-As with the header, if this flag is zero then the payload almost certainly contains errors. - stats is a synchronizer statistics construct that indicates some useful PHY information to the user (such as RSSI and EVM).
+When the header cannot be decoded (\header\valid == 0) this value is set to NULL. - \payload\valid is simply a flag to indicate if the payload passed its cyclic redundancy check ("0" means invalid, "1" means valid).
+As with the header, if this flag is zero then the payload almost certainly contains errors. - \stats is a synchronizer statistics construct that indicates some useful PHY information to the user (such as RSSI and EVM).
 We will ignore this information in our program, but it can be quite useful for certain applications.
-For more information on the framesyncstats_s structure, see §16.6. - userdata is a void pointer given to the ofdmflexframesync_create() method that is passed to this callback function and can represent anything you want it to.
+For more information on the framesyncstats\s structure, see §16.6. - \userdata is a void pointer given to the ofdmflexframesync\create() method that is passed to this callback function and can represent anything you want it to.
 Typically this pointer is a vehicle for getting the header and payload data (as well as any other pertinent information) back to your main program.